TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    .. note::

-      If the right operand's type is a subclass of the left operand's type and that subclass provides the reflected method for the operation, this method will be called before the left operand's non-reflected method.
+      If the right operand's type is a subkundi of the left operand's type and that subkundi provides the reflected method for the operation, this method will be called before the left operand's non-reflected method.
 This behavior allows subclasses to override their ancestors' operations.